tkrisztin/downscalr/README.md

 # Running downscalr

-For now you can view a step by step tutorial on how to run 'downscalr' -- if you have have followed the install instructions above -- with the following command in R:
+For now you can view a step by step tutorial on how to run `downscalr` -- if you have have followed the install instructions above -- with the following command in R:

       browseVignettes("downscalr")